githubcyclist/battle-kingdoms-untoldlegends/README.md

 - Has more bugs, e.g. text in "console" is eraseable...

 ### Instructions for the terminal-based version
-4. Open a command prompt or terminal and run the command: "java -jar bkul-text-(latest version).jar"
+Open a command prompt or terminal and run the command: "java -jar bkul-text-(latest version).jar"

 ### Instructions for the JFrame-based version
-4. On most systems, you can just double-click the jar file.
+On most systems, you can just double-click the jar file.
+If yours doesn't, then we can use a almost identical procedure to the above:
+Open a command prompt or terminal and run the command: "java -jar bkul-customconsole-(latest version).jar"

 ------------------------------------------------------------------------------------------------------------------------------